-In order to find a good combination of kernel type, kernel degree and data representation we run ten tests: five tests for a polynomial kernel with a kernel degree between 1 and 5, and respectively five tests for a Gaussian kernel with different values for the parameter C (1.0, 1.3, 1.8, 2.1 and 2.8).
-In [6] we report additional results.
-In Fig. 3 we present results obtained for polynomial kernel and SVM feature selection method with a data set with 1309 features, which was proven to be the best number (see Fig. 1, 2).
+In order to find a good combination of kernel type, kernel degree and data representation we run eleven tests: five tests for a polynomial kernel (Fig. 3), and respectively six tests for a Gaussian kernel with different values for the parameter C (Fig. 4).
+In [6, 16] we report additional results.
+In Fig. 3 we present results obtained for polynomial kernel and SVM_FS feature selection method with a data set with 1309 features, which proved to be the best number (see Fig. 1, 2).

-Fig. 3 shows that text files are generally linearly separable in the input space (if the input space has the right dimensionality) and the best results were obtained for a linear kernel and for a small kernel degree using a nominal representation of the input data.
+Fig. 3 shows that text files are generally linearly separable in the input space (if the input space has the right dimensionality) and the best results were obtained for a small kernel degree (1 and 2).
+Taking into consideration data representation for all five tests, best results were obtained with nominal representation that obtained in average 86.01% in comparison with binary representation (82.86%) or Cornell Smart (83.28%).